 Build a culture of privacy and trust in your organisation

 Regulators are not likely to look favourably on organisations that have made no effort to prepare for the GDPR.
 The maximum fine for failing to comply – for example using personal data without consent or failing to protect personal data – is up to 20 million EUR or 4% of global turnover for the previous year – whichever is greater.
-Data subjects will also be able to claim compensation from the controllers or processors who break the law for the damage they have suffered.

 The GDPR provides an opportunity to transform your organisation’s culture and processes to be more customer-centric and streamlined.
 Culture change needs to be led from the top to role model the new practices and behaviours that will create a ‘culture of privacy’.

 The GDPR introduces the concept of data protection by design and by default.
 This is an approach that promotes data protection and privacy from the start of a project.
 This makes it easier to identify and address potential issues and raises awareness of data protection within the organisation.
-The GDPR requires organisations to consider appropriate technical and organisational measures and integrate data protection into their processing activities to minimise the amount of personal data collected, the extent of processing, the storage period and accessibility.

 Why choose LR?